v8/v8.dev/src/blog/understanding-ecma-part-1.md

 ## Moving on

-Now we have built the understanding needed for reading the spec for simple methods like `Object.prototype.hasOwnProperty` and abstract operations like `HasOwnProperty`.
+We have built the understanding needed for reading the spec for simple methods like `Object.prototype.hasOwnProperty` and abstract operations like `HasOwnProperty`.
 They still delegate to other abstract operations, but based on this blog post we should be able to figure out what they do.
-We'll need to find out about Property Descriptors, which is just another ECMAScript specification type.
+We'll encounter Property Descriptors, which is just another specification type.

 <figure>
   <img src="/_img/understanding-ecma-part-1-1.svg" height="306" width="1082" alt="Function call graph starting from Object.prototype.hasOwnProperty">